Diversity

 Non-Japanese national Employees’ Active Participation in the Workplace

 The Company began the full-scale hiring of non-Japanese employees in Japan in 2005.
-For non-Japanese national employees working in Japan, we provide dedicated consultation services.
-In addition to supporting trouble-free work and life styles, we are committed to maintaining a workplace that provides non-Japanese national employees with a good work environment and employing talented human resources.
+In order to help foreign nationals working in Japan maximize their abilities regardless of race or nationality, we provide dedicated consultation services for non-Japanese employees working in Japan.
+In addition to supporting work and life styles, we are committed to maintaining a workplace that provides all employees, including non-Japanese employees, with a good work environment and employing talented people.

-Specific Examples of Assistance Provided to Non-Japanese national Employees
+Specific Examples of Assistance Provided to Non-Japanese Employees

 • Assisted with Japanese language training